How Fed Rate Cuts Can Impact Mortgage Interest Rates

+The Fed does not directly cut mortgage rates, 10-year Treasury rates, or the rates on corporate debt.
 To better understand mortgage rates, let's look at the 10-year U.S. Treasury yield.

 Moving together: 30-year mortgage rates and 10-year Treasury yields

-In the chart above, the light blue area is the yield on 10-year U.S. Treasuries from April 1971 through April 2025.
+In the chart above, the light blue area is the yield on 10-year U.S. Treasuries from April 1971 through September 18, 2025.
 The darker blue line is the average U.S. 30-year fixed mortgage rate during that same time.
 They tend to move together.
 And the dark gray line is the Federal Funds Rate.

 Adjustable-rate mortgage (ARM) rates, on the other hand, generally track to a specified benchmark interest rate that determines how the interest rate adjusts over time.
 The most common is the Secured Overnight Financing Rate (SORF), with a pre-specified spread.

-Will mortgage rates drop soon?
+Will mortgage rates continue to drop?

-As of March 2025, Fannie Mae forecasts that the average national 30-year fixed rate mortgage may fall to 6.30% in the fourth quarter of 2025 but will remain above 6.00% through the end of 2026 (their forecast horizon).
-The average national 30-year fixed rate from 1971 to 2025 in the U.S. has been 7.73%, measured by Freddie Mac.
+As of September 2025, Fannie Mae forecasts that the average national 30-year fixed rate mortgage may fall to 6.4% by the end of 2025 and to 5.9% at the end of 2026.
+The average national 30-year fixed rate from 1971 to 2025 in the U.S. has been 7.71%, measured by Freddie Mac.

 Mortgage rates affect home affordability

-Mortgage rates affect home affordability.
 When mortgage rates were low (between 2.0% and 3.0%) for much of 2020 through early 2022, we saw high levels of home purchases and mortgage refinances.
 When mortgage rates are higher, affordability is lower.

 The cost of housing impacts the housing market and home sales prices, along with other factors.